interferences-at/mpop/CONTRIBUTING.md

 ## System tests

-In test_mpop_kiosk, we check that some JSON-RPC methods return the expected results.
+In `test_mpop_kiosk`, we check that some JSON-RPC methods return the expected results.

 It requires the Docker Compose services to be running, so that you